nevrome/mobest/docs/advanced.md

 Samples extracted from archaeological contexts usually have no precise age information that could be pin-pointed to exactly one year.
 Instead they can either be linked to a certain age range through relative chronology based on stratigraphy or typology, or they are dated with biological, physical or chemical methods of dating like for example [radiocarbon dating](https://en.wikipedia.org/wiki/Radiocarbon_dating).
 No matter how ingenious the method of dating might be, including sophisticated chronological modelling based on various lines of evidence, the outcome for the individual sample will always be a probability distribution over a set of potential years.
 And this set can be surprisingly large (up to several hundred years), with highly asymmetric probability distributions.

 As a consequence, spatiotemporal interpolation only based on the median age, as demonstrated in {doc}`A basic similarity search workflow <basic>` is of questionable accuracy.
-The following R script is a modified version of this simple workflow, now featuring temporal resampling based on archaeological age ranges and radiocarbon dates.
+The following section introduces a modified version of this simple workflow, now featuring temporal resampling based on archaeological age ranges and radiocarbon dates.

 We start again by downloading and sub-setting data from {cite:p}`Schmid2023`.
-Here we already perform some additional steps in advance to reduce the complexity below.
+Here we already perform some additional steps in advance to reduce the complexity a bit.
 This includes the transformation of the spatial coordinates and the parsing and restructuring of the uncalibrated radiocarbon dates.

 <details>
 <summary>Code to prepare the input data table.</summary>